 Newly Licensed Youth Drive: Unless you have a parental supporting policy, licensed youth drives can still face problems finding coverage from a preferred insurance company.

 Driver with Continuous Motorcycle Insurance: If you’ve been maintaining continuous motorcycle insurance, you’re likely to get pre-approval from your auto insurer.

 The Bottom Line

-No matter what your circumstances are, always make a priority to pay your auto insurance bills in time and avoid your car insurance from getting lapsed.
+No matter what your circumstances are, always make it a priority to pay your auto insurance bills on time and avoid your car insurance from getting lapsed.
 Even if you have to borrow money from your friend or family member, pay your insurance bills by any chance.
-The cost of a lapsed insurance is very high in the long run.
+The cost of lapsed insurance is very high in the long run.